 Here’s a rundown of our top picks, coast by coast:

-The best beaches on the west coast
+The best beaches – west coast Barbados

 Sandy Lane Beach

-One of the most famous beaches in the world, Sandy Lane is a stunning stretch of pristine sand lapped by the gentle Caribbean Sea.
+One of the most famous beaches in west coast Barbados, Sandy Lane is a stunning stretch of pristine sand lapped by the gentle Caribbean Sea.
 Located in the popular parish of St James it’s best known for the famous luxury hotel that shimmers in the sunshine next to it.
 The beach is public apart from a small sliver that’s lined with the hotel’s iconic sunloungers – you may well spot a celebrity or two as you walk past.
 And the luxury villas in this part of the island are to die for.

-For swimming, this is one of the best beaches in Barbados with its gently sloping sands and millpond-calm waters.
+For swimming, this is one of the best Barbados beaches with its gently sloping sands and millpond-calm waters.
 The beach benefits from being sheltered in a small bay so the water has little undertow.
 As a day visitor you can rent chairs from a beach vendor, plus you’ll find vendors hiring out kayaks, jet skis and other equipment.

 If you’re feeling peckish, non-residents can use Sandy Lane’s beach bar and restaurant (booking is highly recommended at the latter).
 Alternatively, there are lots of cafes and restaurants in nearby Holetown, or you can buy picnic provisions from the shopping mall and enjoy them on the beach.